Yasmani Grandal: Early years

-Grandal attended the University of Miami, where he played college baseball for the Miami Hurricanes.
+Grandal attended the University of Miami, where he played baseball for the Miami Hurricanes.
 He hit .234 as a freshman and .299 as a sophomore.
 In 2008, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 In his 2010 season for the Hurricanes, he batted .401 with 15 home runs, 60 runs batted in (RBIs), and a .527 on-base percentage in 62 games.
 He was the Atlantic Coast Conference Player of the Year and finished second for the Golden Spikes Award behind Bryce Harper.
 He was also named to the 2010 NCBWA Division I All-America Team.

 Grandal was inducted into the University of Miami Sports Hall of Fame as part of its Class of 2020 at its 52nd Induction Banquet on November 16, 2021.

 Professional career

 Cincinnati Reds

 The Cincinnati Reds selected Grandal in the first round, with the 12th overall selection, in the 2010 Major League Baseball draft.
 He signed a four-year, $3.2 million major league contract with the Reds on August 16, 2010, and was added to the Reds' 40-man roster.
 He made his professional baseball debut for the Arizona League Reds in 2010.
 In 28 at-bats, he had eight hits and four walks.
 Quickly rising through the farm system, Grandal batted .305 with 14 home runs and 68 RBIs for the Class A Bakersfield Blaze, Double-A Carolina Mudcats, and Triple-A Louisville Bats in 2011.
 He also played for the Phoenix Desert Dogs of the Arizona Fall League after the 2011 season.